 The rule is an effort to formalize the efforts required to identify and address counterfeit electronic parts in government contractor's supply chains.
 DFARS clause 252.246-7007 provides an outline for an adequate counterfeit part detection and avoidance system.
 The contractor is required to follow this only if they are providing DoD with electronic parts, end items, components, parts or assemblies containing electronic parts, and services.
 The DFARS clause applies to contractors subject to full or modified coverage under CAS.
-It also applies to subcontractor's CAS or size status.
+It also applies to subcontractors under CAS-covered prime contractors, regardless of the subcontractor's CAS or size status.